rocky-linux/documentation/docs/guides/backup/tar.md

     Shell > cd / ; tar -dvf /tmp/etc-20241207.tar.gz etc/
     ```

     For storage methods that use relative mode, when using the `-d` type, switch the file path to '/'.

 #### `-u` type

-1. If there are multiple versions of the same file, you can use the `-u` type:
+1. If there are multiple files, you can use the `-u` type:

     ```bash
     Shell > touch /tmp/tmpfile1